geops/trafimage-maps/README.md

 fixpack@3.0.6: Fixpack `4.0.0` returns an exit code of 1 everytime, so it breaks the lint-staged hook.
 See [bug](https://github.com/HenrikJoreteg/fixpack/issues/50).

 ol@6.6.1: The version `6.7.0` has some dependencies for the module `geotiff` like `txml` that the compiler can't find.

+babel-preset-react-app@9: The version `10.0.0` doesn't compile the same way the files in the `build/es` folder, it removed the option `modules: false` for the preset-env.
+That double the size of the code when we compile in a parent project.